According to sports medicine expert, signs that can predict sudden death

 - Myocarditis or long QT syndrome.

-even sudden death It may appear from other causes that are not related to cardiovascular problems such as “heat stroke, ruptured aneurysm or stroke.”, Thus, the expert reports, “Extreme environmental changes in stress generated in sports with a high emotional component (temperature, altitude, etc.) can increase myocardial O2 demand and increase the risk of sudden death in susceptible athletes.”
+even sudden death It may appear from other causes that are not related to cardiovascular problems such as “heat stroke, ruptured aneurysm or stroke.”, Thus, the expert reports, “Stress resulting from sports with a high emotional component involving extreme environmental changes (temperature, altitude, etc.) may increase myocardial O2 demand and the risk of sudden death in susceptible athletes.”

 When should sports be banned?